the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/00_act_02/_index.md

 ## [2] Pitch Presentation

-This milestone will conclude with a pitch presentation of your web app idea to your peers, teachers, and guests.
+You will take your polished wireframes and you great web app idea and present it to your peers, teachers, and guests.
+After your presentation, the audience should understand what your app does, what features it has, and who will use it when it's finished.
+This is a valuable opportunity to pitch your idea and receive feedback.

 {{< look-action >}} **You can find the slides template in your Google Drive.** Choose which of your team member's slides to use and notify a teacher.

 Your pitch should include:
-- short description of your idea
+- a short description of your idea
+- what features your app will have
-- images
+- images of your wireframes

 ---